How to Start a Photography Business in 2025 (Detailed Guide)

 Remember, market research is not just about competition; it's about understanding the people you serve.
 By investing time in this crucial step, you'll gain valuable insights that will guide your business decisions and attract clients who connect with your vision and expertise.

-2. Choose a photography niche
+2. Choose a Photography Niche

 While offering diverse photography services might be tempting to many photographers, specializing in a particular area like weddings, portraits, or product photography unlocks numerous benefits.